BP’s giant incoming hydrocarbon projects to watch in 2023

 Performing ‘open heart surgery’ in North Sea

-BP underscored that building, moving and installing new offshore equipment while keeping the oil and gas flowing through an existing operational asset is currently being done at the Neptune Energy-operated Seagull project in the Central North Sea.
-This process was described as the equivalent of performing “open heart surgery” by the project manager, Nicola Stevenson.
+BP underscores that building, moving and installing new offshore equipment while keeping the oil and gas flowing through an existing operational asset is currently being done at the Neptune Energy-operated Seagull project in the Central North Sea.
+The process was described as the equivalent of performing “open heart surgery” by the project manager, Nicola Stevenson.

 Seagull, a collaborative brownfield development between BP, Japex and Neptune Energy, will tie back four new subsea wells to the central processing facility (CPF) at the BP-operated Eastern Trough Area Project (ETAP) hub.